ad-8/dotfiles/README.md

 # dotfiles
-One big beautiful repository, now also including my NixOS config in `nixos`, thanks to this command:
+One big beautiful repository, which now also includes my NixOS config in `nixos`.
-`git subtree add --prefix=nixos https://github.com/ad-8/dotfiles-nixos master.`

 ## symlink with GNU Stow
 `stow -vR --target=$HOME *` or